VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch01/ch01_foundations_revised_math+pedagogy_v3.md

 >
 > We index equations as EQ-X.Y, theorems as THM-X.Y, definitions as DEF-X.Y, remarks as REM-X.Y, and assumptions as ASM-X.Y for cross-reference.
 Anchors like `{#THM-1.7.2}` enable internal linking.

+> **On Mathematical Rigor**
+>
+> This chapter provides **working definitions** and builds intuition for the RL formulation.
+We specify function signatures (domains, codomains, types) but defer **measure-theoretic foundations**---$\sigma$-algebras on $\mathcal{X}$ and $\Omega$, measurability conditions, integrability requirements---to **Chapters 2--3**.
+Key results (THM-1.7.2, THM-1.7.3) state their assumptions explicitly; verification that our search setting satisfies these assumptions appears in later chapters.
+Readers seeking Bourbaki-level rigor should treat this chapter as motivation and roadmap; the rigorous development begins in Chapter 2.

 This chapter establishes the mathematical foundation: we formulate search ranking as a **constrained optimization problem**, then show why it requires **contextual decision-making** (bandits), and finally preview the RL framework we'll develop.

 ---